docutils/docutils/sandbox/rst2pdf/README.txt

 one step cleaning up intermediate files.

-``rst2pdf.py`` is implemented as a combination of Docutils' ``rst2latex.py`` by David Goodger and rubber_ by Emmanuel Beffara.
+``rst2pdf.py`` is implemented as a combination of Docutils' ``rst2latex.py`` and rubber_ by Emmanuel Beffara.

 Copyright: © 2008 Günter Milde
 	   Licensed under the `Apache License, Version 2.0`_